 But why does this happen?

-One of the biggest reasons is that our hormone levels fluctuate as we age:
+One of the biggest reasons is that our hormone levels fluctuate as we get older:

-- For example, the level of testosterone in men starts to decline around age 30, which can lead to muscle loss and decreased bone density.
+- The testosterone level in men starts to decline around age 30, leading to muscle loss and decreased bone density.

-- In women, menopause typically occurs around age 51, and it is accompanied by a sharp decrease in estrogen levels.
+- In women, menopause typically occurs around age 51, accompanied by a sharp decrease in estrogen levels.
 This can cause hot flashes, night sweats, and vaginal dryness.

 It’s important to stay active and engaged in activities that we enjoy so that we can continue to lead fulfilling lives.